Aluminum

 worked or shaped or used as a raw material for making aluminum alloys.

-Making usable, shiny aluminum from dirty lumps of bauxite that
+Making usable, shiny aluminum from rocky lumps of bauxite that

 you've dug from the ground is a lengthy, dirty, incredibly